millwardesque/sizzle/readme.md

 - High score based on fewest jumps to reach finish
 - Particles on player movement and idle
 - Wait for all buttons up on all menu screens before recognizing btnp()
+- Allow for non-looping animations
+- Juicier motion and animationse

 ## Interesting ideas
 - Player can press a button to be dropped in from ceiling